-I built a dot matrix printer on the web that prints from Windows 3.11
+I built a web-based dot matrix printer that prints from Windows 3.11

 I couldn't get the LPT1 port to work but COM2 did work (the dial up model already uses COM1), the JS receives the COM2 serial data (just raw print data) and then prints it